OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

 ![](deployment-process-with-notifications.png)

 Now we have notifications going out to key people.
-Typically, key people are also busy people; don't be surprised if you need to dial in the notifications to keep the signal to noise ratio down.
+Typically, key people are also busy people; don’t be surprised if you need to dial in the notifications to keep the signal to noise ratio down.

 ## Helping the approvers